simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2020-07-31
+<br />**Date image released:**  2003-03-16
-<br />**This image is owned by:**  John Kraus
-<br />**Title of the image:**  Mars 2020 from 5,000 Feet
+<br />**Title of the image:**  NGC 253: The Sculptor Galaxy
-<br />**Description for the image:**  On Thursday this snapshot from a small plane 5,000 feet above Florida's Space Coast caught a rocket's trail rising into the blue morning sky.
-It was July's third launch of a mission from planet Earth bound for Mars.
-The Atlas V rocket left Cape Canaveral Air Force Station from Space Launch Complex 41 at 7:50am EDT carrying NASA's Mars 2020 Perseverance Rover.
-The car-sized Perseverance is headed for a landing at Jezero Crater on the Red Planet in February 2021.
-On board the sophisticated rover is the Ingenuity Mars Helicopter.
-Mars 2020 Launch: photos from planet Earth
+<br />**Description for the image:**  NGC 253 is not only one of the brightest spiral galaxies visible, it is also one of the dustiest.
+Discovered in 1783 by Caroline Herschel in the constellation of Sculptor, NGC 253 lies only about ten million light-years distant.
+NGC 253 is the largest member of the Sculptor Group of Galaxies, the nearest group to our own  Local Group of Galaxies.
+The dense dark dust accompanies a high star formation rate, giving NGC 253 the designation of starburst galaxy.
+Visible in the above photograph from the Hubble Space Telescope is the active central nucleus, also known to be a bright source of X-rays and gamma rays.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2007/Mars2020launchKraus.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0303/ngc253c_hst_big.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).